alkhatibdev/dpolens/CONTEXT.md

 PII-redacted and a retention period after which entries are deleted.
 _Avoid_: Q&A log, audit log, usage log, history

+This glossary is kept by review, not by a CI check for now.
+A term used loosely in a pull request is a review comment, not a failed build.

 ## Flagged ambiguities

 - "Context" is not a word this project uses on its own.
 Say breadcrumb, subtree,